 Our goal is to provide students with support for personal growth and a clear understanding of the school's behavioral expectations as well as consequences for misbehavior.
-If the student's negative behavior continues or is severe in nature, a referral will be given to the student and an administrator will work with the student.
+If the student's negative behavior continues or is severe in nature, the student will be referred to an administrator who will work with the student.
 When the school community, parents, and students work together, any disciplinary situation can be an opportunity for learning and growth.